paintparty/style-plus/README.md

 2) Garden syntax (Stylefy uses garden under the hood), such as `[[10 20]]`
 3) Media queries and pseudo-classes at a property-level

 The `s+` function takes a map of styles, and an optional map of html attributes.
-Media-queries are expressed as maps, while psuedo-classes are expressed as strings:
+Media-queries are expressed as maps, while psuedo-classes are expressed as strings.
+A key of `:=` represents the default value.

 ```Clojure
 (defn button [label]
   [:div